Alejogb1/job-board/blog-data/why-am-i-having-a-laravel-sail-setup-issue.md

 ```
 this is a fairly default `docker-compose.yml` file. make sure you have something similar. if you do not have a file like this it means you didn’t use the `sail install` command. look for any obvious typos, like incorrect port mapping, or something in the depends_on section. the ports should also match the .env file configurations, for example, the mysql one.

-if everything looks okay with the examples above, let’s check some other common things you can try.
+if everything looks  with the examples above, let’s check some other common things you can try.

 *   **try `sail down` and `sail up -d`:** this restarts the containers and often resolves many issues. sometimes things just get stuck, and a clean restart helps. it is the equivalent to turning your pc off and on again, but for containers.